gsalzer/skelcodes/README.md

    with the same skeleton, and each bytecode may have been deployed at several addresses.
 In each group, we select one bytecode and one deployment address according to the following criteria, with priority decreasing from top to bottom.
-    - We prefer addresses, where the contract has not yet self-destructed (until block 13,400,000).
+    - We prefer addresses, where the contract has not yet self-destructed.
     - We prefer addresses, where [Etherscan](https://etherscan.io) provides verified source code.
     - We prefer addresses of earlier deployments.